athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  I don't know if I buy the macro thesis around AI.

-**Steve:**  Hmm, I'm looking at their data room and it looks like their NRR is only +155%, that's not as good at Steveflake, you know.
+**Steve:**  Hmm, I'm looking at their data room and it looks like their NRR is only +155%, that's not as good at Steveflake you know.
 I don't think we should be investing in companies that are not best-in-class.

 **STEVE:**  Do you think he'll be able to attract a top team?